 If you are able to get out and about, following government guidelines, you can see a range of beautiful butterflies at many of our nature reserves;

 - Centenary Riverside – Providing bare stony areas and bird’s-foot trefoil encourages dingy skipper and common blue butterflies.

 - Carr House Meadows – These traditionally managed meadows are perfect for grass feeding butterflies such as Meadow Brown, Large Skipper and Ringlet.

-- Agden Bog – Is a rare natural wet bog habitat which provides food for many butterfly species including green veined white, brimstone, and gatekeeper.
+- Agden Bog – is a rare natural wet bog habitat.
+It provides food for many butterfly species including green veined white, brimstone, and gatekeeper.

 Red Admiral – ©Richard Burkmar